marknigh/my-personal-connect/README.md

 * Add the ability to create/modify Quick Connects.
 0.4.0
 * Real-Time Agent Status Dashboard.
 0.6.0
 * Update the Real Time Metric Dashboard.
 0.7.0
+* Update Queues with an icon to be redirected to 4 charts.
+0.8.0
+* Update Users with an icon to be redirected to 4 charts with agent specific stats.
+0.9.0
 * Contacts -> click row and get additional details.
 * Contacts -> add Customer Phone Number in list.
 * fix bug with only active call flows are getting returned.
 Routing->Call Flows.